 Safety Instrumented System Design

-Design of Safety Instrumented Systems must be independent of all other control systems for the same equipment or process.
+The design of Safety Instrumented Systems must be independent of all other control systems for the same equipment or process.
 All of the control elements in an SIS shall be dedicated solely to the proper functioning of the SIS.
 While designing an SIS system the following guides must be kept in mind:

 - An SIS is a Risk Reduction measure.